Skip to Content

 Most of the time, we will have decided how your pet will be handled prior to our visit.
 After confirming your pet’s passing, you will be given time to visit privately if you want that, although most people say their goodbyes prior to our arrival, and while their pet is falling asleep.
 Unless you are caring for your pet after passing, our vet will make all the arrangements and take your pet with us.
 We have a gurney with wheels to facilitate moving your pet to our vehicle if needed or we will carry your pet out if small enough.
 You can choose to have your pet’s ashes returned to you.
 Ashes can be returned to your full-service vet and picked up at Lasting Paws (located at 3131 West Clarendon approximately 39th ave and Indian School Rd), or mailed (with tracking) to your home for a fee.
 Our vets will discuss the options and help you decide what you want.
 You will be able to call or text afterward to get updates as to where your pet is at during the process.
 Your pet will be handled with dignity and respect throughout the entire process.

 Your appointment fees cover having a veterinarian available for your appointment, blocking time out the schedule as well as related travel considerations and other scheduling concerns.
-We offer a refund for all cancellations PRIOR to the day of service if notified prior to 7 am for same day of services less a 5% credit card and processing fee.
+We offer a refund for all cancellations PRIOR to the day of service and if notified prior to 9 am for same day of cancellations.
 You may call, leave a voicemail or text.
 This policy includes appointments made for ER/same day services.
-The fee policy will be strictly adhered to for appointments where you intend to manage your pets remains yourself (which we do not advise – Please see your cities applicable laws and environmental concerns).
+The fee policy will be strictly adhered to for appointments where you intend to manage your pets remains yourself (We do not advise burying your pet.
+Please see your cities applicable laws and environmental concerns including the effect of medication/poisons used to euthanize and those effects on the environment, plants and animals that may find the decaying carcass as well as the affects to future people who purchase your home after you move.

-If your pet has passes on the day of services, there will be a $100 cancellation fee and the standard after-care fees that have been chosen.
+If your pet passes on the day of services after 9 am, there will be a $175 cancellation fee and the standard after-care fees that have been chosen if a 3 hour notice is given.
+If less than a 3 hour notice, the appointment fee applies.
 If you are not needing post-life services, the appointment fee applies.
-If the doctor is already in route, no changes are permitted as the majority of services are already incurred by the vet and Pets at Rest AZ.
+If the doctor is already in route, no refunds are permitted as the majority of services are already incurred by the vet and Pets at Rest AZ.
+You will be refunded for any “add on” items that are not used such as paw print or urn engraving but distant fees and after hour fees apply (those fees cover scheduling dynamics including having the doctor able and at your location at your appointment time).

-If the veterinarian arrives and feels the situation is such that euthanasia is not the best option for a variety of reasons, you will be charged a $250 consultation fee and add on fees that apply.
-There are no refunds for services rendered or for cancellations with less than 2 hours notice.
+If the veterinarian arrives and feels the situation is such that euthanasia is not the best option for a variety of reasons, you will be charged the $250 consultation fee and add on fees that apply.

 All refunds are 5% less of the amount due for credit card and processing fees.